amysteel1/Fire_Climate_Wudjari/README.md

 Data and codes used to investigate fire and cultural burning weather for Wudjari boodja, WA.
 All past and future climate data was downloaded from Copernicus Climate Data Store (CDS), https://cds.climate.copernicus.eu/ this can be done manually or using the API.
 We have included the API download codes but they will only work if an API user account exists at CDS.
-The files were downloaded into NetGDF and GRIB format and read using Panoply.
+The files were downloaded into NetCDF and GRIB format and read using Panoply.
-The ongoing use of this data required an excel readable format, so the data was tranposed into CSV.
+The ongoing use of this data required an excel readable format, so the data was transposed into CSV.
-The geospatial files can be flattened to CSV using code, however, we manually opened each in Panoply and then exported each coordinate location to a CSV file, so no code has been included in this folder.
+The geospatial files can be flattened to CSV using code, however, we manually opened each in Panoply and then exported each coordinate location to a CSV file, so no code has been included in this workflow.
 We used the anaconda software, including python language and spyder python development environment (Python 3.12) to perform this analysis.
-Process:
+ Historical climate data process:
 1. Register and create API login at Copernicus Climate Datastore https://cds.climate.copernicus.eu/
 2. Determine coordinates of interest prior to downloading data
 3. In the python development environment use both ERA5 code <ERA5 download code> updating the coordinates.
 The size of this request may exceed the host limit and may therefore require it to be run for only one year and one variable at a time.